-Knowing how to harvest cassava roots and the proper method is an important step in cassava farming as it maximizes yield and quality.
+Knowing how to harvest cassava roots and the proper method and tools is an important step in cassava farming, as it maximizes yield and quality.

-Whether you’re working on a small-scale farm or a larger commercial operation, understanding the different methods of harvesting can make a difference in the efficiency and outcome of your harvest.
+You might be working on a small-scale farm or a larger commercial operation; understanding the different tools and methods of harvesting can make a difference in the efficiency and outcome of your harvest.

 There are traditional hand tools for smaller plots and modern machinery for larger fields, each with its unique advantages.